dscho/xkcd/content/comics/2025-5-12-deposition.md

 [From off-panel, sound effect of a rock hitting water:] PLOP

 [Two 'bug-eyed aliens', sitting in personal 'hover-saucers' look rightwards at an exposed rock-face.
-A pick and shovel are left stuck in the ground, and one of the 'saucers' sports a mechanical arm currently holding a loose fragment of rock]
+A pick and shovel are left stuck in the ground, and one of the 'saucers' sports a mechanical arm currently holding a loose fragment of rock.
+There are three question marks above the alien on the left and two question marks next to the alien on the right]

-[Panel label:] 100 million years later
+[Panel label:] 100 million years later...

 [Text originating from the held rock fragment:] This bedrock inspected by No. 5